FREQUENTLY ASKED QUESTIONS

 What qualifications do Perception Drones hold?

-In July 2016 we successfully completed our BNUC-s qualification and the CAA granted Perception Drones permission for aerial work (PfAW) now know as Permission for Commercial Operations (PfCO).
+In July 2016 we successfully completed our BNUC-s qualification and the CAA granted Perception Drones permission for aerial work (PfAW) now known as Permission for Commercial Operations (PfCO).

 Can Perception Drones fly inside?